Bi-local fields interacting with a constant electric field and related problems including the Schwinger effect: The in terms of the canonical variables

 \section{The $\hat{\Pi}_{[g]\|}$ in terms of the canonical variables $(X,\hat{P};x,\hat{p})$}

-In Sec.\,I\!I\!I, the canonical variables $\{\hat{\Pi}_{[g]\|}\}$ have been introduced by an algebraic way.
+In Sec.3, the canonical variables $\{\hat{\Pi}_{[g]\|}\}$ have been introduced by an algebraic way.
 It will be useful to represent those variables by means of the usual center of mass and the relative canonical variables for clear understanding.

 Now, with $(\epsilon_1,\epsilon_2)=(1,-1)$, we can write $\hat{\pi}_{(i)}$ as

 remembering $(\hat{p}_{(i)},x_{(i)})=\left(\frac{i}{2}\hat{P}+\epsilon_i\hat{p},X+\epsilon_i\frac{1}{2}x\right)$.
 Then Eq.(\ref{pi(i)}) yields